ShunSakurai/easy_paste/README.md

 ### Generating a table

 - You can open the program by double-clicking Easy Paste.exe or its alias.
-- Choose a Trados-compatible CSV file or a html file exported from memoQ's statistics
+- Choose a Trados-compatible CSV file exported from memoQ's statistics
-- Currently only CSV files are supported
 - Click "Generate table!"
+- A CSV file starting with "to_paste" is generated in the same folder as the original CSV file

 ![UI](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_ui.png)